Immigration is Needlessly Complicated. Let Allcanza Simplify It and Guide You; all while Saving You thousands $$.

 The qualification process for a U.S. Family Green Card can be a bit tricky.
 We have made it simple and easy to understand in our Qualification Quiz!
 See if you are qualified for our services.

 This is the FULL SERVICE PACKAGE!

-This package allows you to read and answer the questions, then provides the forms as required by the government delivered directly to your email.
-Also provides the required cover letter and a list of all the documents you will need to include for your application.
+This package allows you to read and answer the questions, then provides the full packet as required by the government available for Print and Mail.
+Also provides the required cover letter.
 Also Includes an Attorney Review.
-Also includes a single conference with the Attorney in relation to your application (up to 30 minutes).
 PLUS: You have a dedicated guide that is directly working on your case.
-All documents will be received by your dedicated guide.
-Your application will be assembled completely by your guide.
-You will receive your completed packet as a PDF via email.
+All documents will be received directly in the system for Review and Stacking.
+Your application will be assembled completely by the system, reviewed by your guide and an Attorney.
 (Government fees are not included in price)

 Adjustment of Status is the application procedure by which someone in the United States goes from having one immigration status, such as a temporary visa holder—or in some cases no immigration status at all—to having the status of permanent or conditional resident (green card holder), all without leaving the United States.

 Contrast this with the procedure for people who either live outside the USA.
 These people must generally use a procedure called consular processing (CP).

 The adjustment of status procedure includes not only submission of various forms and documents, but an interview at an office of U.S. Citizenship and Immigration Services (USCIS).

 Only a narrow group of people can use this procedure to get a green card; and it doesn’t include everyone who is technically eligible for U.S. residence.
 Here are the numerous requirements for being eligible to use the adjustment of status procedure:

 You must be eligible for a U.S. green card (permanent or conditional residence), most likely through a close family member who is a U.S. citizen or permanent resident , an employer, or being an asylee or refugee.